As hard as it is to believe, 2015 is almost here. The year is drawing to a close, and ready or not, a new one is upon us.

 This year, however, I'm making one for myself: This year, I resolve to be more positive.
 To appreciate the incredible blessings we enjoy and to stay focused on the goals for the future.
 Since my marriage fell apart, I've been determined not to become "that person"; the woman who obsesses over her ex and his new life and hates him, using him as a scapegoat for everything bad that happens to her post-divorce.

-In ancient times, a goat was symbolically burdened with the sins of the people,
+In ancient times, a goat was symbolically burdened with the sins of the people, and driven off into the wilderness, to cleanse the tribe of its guilt.

 I don't want to carry this anger anymore.
 I'm tired of being angry.
 Tired of his name bringing a flare of pain and disgust.
 I am angry, and have every right to be, about the way he handled our ending.
 His deception made the parting much more painful than it needed to be.
 His behavior since leaving hasn't helped.
 He's hurt my kids, and for a Mama Bear, that can be an unforgivable sin.